 Your credit profile can play a significant role in your finances, so it’s essential to be mindful of it.
 That’s why many people wonder how merging debts impact credit scores.

 In the short term, you’ll likely see your credit score dip a few points.
-That’s because lending institutions who provide consolidation loans take a look at your credit history and score, typically pulling a hard inquiry credit report.
+That’s because lending institutions that provide consolidation loans take a look at your credit history and score, typically pulling a hard inquiry credit report.